 - Hinder salmon and trout conservation measures in the Columbia River Basin;

-- Curb scientific protocol on wildlife protection in the ancient forests of the Pacific Northwest;
+- Curb scientific protocol on wildlife protection in the ancient forests of

 - Eliminate the National Biological Service;